Shopping Securely Online

 First and foremost, your own front door, your computer.
 Make sure that you have up to date anti-virus software in place to protect it from malware spyware and viruses.

-Find the best quality, bespoke wooden window shutters, curtains and blinds from Impact interiors.
+Find the best quality, bespoke wooden window shutters, curtains and blinds locally.

 If you are going to give any financial information online, make sure that the site you are buying from is secure, with just a glance in the browser bar.
 Provided the vendor is using encryption, the web address should start https:/, rather than just http:/ the “s” indicates that the safety measure is in place.